Our Costa Rica Team

 When she was introduced to EcoTeach she fell in love with the environment – with EcoTeach she has the opportunity to really get to know her small and beautiful country, as well as other people and cultures, and to work towards conserving the unique environment of her country.
 She believes the future of the planet is indeed in our hands – education and conservation are the first steps towards this future.

 Some are trained as biologists and researchers.
 Others have been immersed in Costa Rica’s natural resources since they were children.
 All our guides have extraordinary knowledge, exceptional experience, in-depth training and a welcome sense of humor.
-Additionally, they are all certified in emergency first-aid training.
+Additionally, they are all certified in emergency first-aid training and swift-water rescue.

 David Rosales was born and raised in the old colonial city of Granada.
 David comes from a small family with “great family values” and is recently married.